-AECOM Ireland Limited (AECOM) completed a Preliminary Site Assessment (PSA) of a cable fluid leak location on the southern tow path of the Grand Canal at Inchicore, Dublin 8 (the site).
+AECOM Ireland Limited (AECOM) completed a Preliminary Site Assessment (PSA) of a cable fluid leak location adjacent to the Grand Canal along the Davitt Road and Red Line LUAS walkway, Drimnagh, Dublin 12 (the site).

 ESB Networks operates and maintains a network of High Voltage (HV) underground cables of over 1,600 kilometres (km) across Ireland, of which approximately 175 km are insulated by a cable fluid.
 The majority of the fluid filled cables are located in urban settings across Dublin City and Cork City.
-The remainder are located outside these areas with limited numbers of fluid filled cables in other counties.
+The remainder are located outside these areas, with limited numbers of fluid filled cables in other counties.